Join us for a fascinating and informative evening discussing drone stewardship with Alicia Amerson, marine biologist and founder of Alimosphere.

 This event is open to the public.
 Admission is free.
 Registration is recommended as we expect a high level of interest!
 We’ll reserve seats for Eventbrite registrants.
 Donations are encouraged, $10 general, $5 students.
 Donations support education programs that build appreciation for whales, dolphins, and porpoises, and research grants which help the next generation of marine scientists deepen understanding of threats to cetaceans and find solutions to protect and conserve them.

 ABOUT ALICIA AMERSON

 Alicia Amerson is a marine biologist, drone pilot, podcast host, and entrepreneur.
 She works to protect global biodiversity and empower communities through technology, science, and art.
 She is the founder of Alimosphere, a small woman-owned business working with conservation leaders to advance projects that benefit wildlife and humans.
 She earned a BS in biology from Eastern New Mexico University.
 After graduation she worked on environmental remediation projects at Los Alamos National Laboratory where she gained over 10,000 hours of project management experience and earned her PMP certificate.

 In 2015 she completed her Master’s degree in marine biodiversity and conservation from Scripps Institution of Oceanography (SIO).
 At SIO she focused on whale-watching tourism and the use of guidelines or regulations in the industry along the entire Pacific coast in Canada, the U.S. and Mexico.
-She was the first California Sea Grant fellow to work for Lieutenant Governor Gavin Newsom - now California Governor Newsom.
+She was the first California Sea Grant fellow to work for Lt.
+Governor Gavin Newsom, now California Governor Newsom.
 Recently she launched the Projects for Wildlife podcast where she talks to conservation leaders from industry, policy, research, art, and advocacy to discuss how they launch big ideas, from struggle to triumph, in effort to protect wildlife and their habitat.